openmobilehub/omh-maps/README.md

    - Select `Build` from the menu at the top in Android Studio.
    - Click on `Clean Project` and await.
    - Click on `Rebuild Project` and await.
-   - Await a few seconds after `Rebuild` if still not recognize them.
-   - If still not working, select `Run` for the `maps-starter-sample` from the top navigation menu in Android Studio.
-   - If still not working, select `File` from the menu at the top in Android Studio.
-   - Click `Invalidate Caches...`.

 ## Add the map into your app
 The main interfaces that you will be interacting with are called `OmhMap`, `OmhMapView` and `OmhLocation`.
 It contains all your basic maps and location functions like displaying a marker, map gestures, getting current location and more.
 Additionally a fragment `OmhMapFragment` is provided, this fragment manages the life cycle of the map.

-### Map fragment
+### Add a Map fragment
 `OmhMapFragment` is the simplest way to place a map in an application.
-Fragment has to declare `android:name` that sets the class name of the fragment to `OmhMapFragment`, which is the fragment type used in the maps activity file.
+Fragment has to declare `android:name` that sets the class name of the fragment to `OmhMapFragment`, which is the fragment type used in the maps fragment file.

-Being a fragment, this component can be added to an fragment's layout file simply with the following XML layout
+1. Insert the XML fragment snippet into the `fragment_map.xml`.

 ```xml
 ...